victortolbert/starter-kit/src/views/README.md

 [Nunjucks](http://mozilla.github.io/nunjucks/).

-The syntax is very close to traditional HTML, allowing designers and developers alike to get comfortable with the code really quickly.
+The syntax is very close to traditional HTML, allowing designers and developers alike to get comfortable with the code quickly.

 ## Pages